sensu/sensu-docs/content/sensu-go/5.4/reference/backend.md

 | key-file   |      |
 -------------|------
-description  | Specifies a fallback SSL/TLS key if the flag `dashboard-key-file` is not use.
-This key secures communication with the Sensu Dashboard and API. type         | String default      | `""` example      | {{< highlight shell >}}# Command line example
+description  | Path to the primary backend key file, as well as specifies a fallback SSL/TLS key if the flag `dashboard-key-file` is not use.
+This key secures communication between Sensu Dashboard and end user web browsers, as well as communication between sensuctl and the Sensu API. type         | String default      | `""` example      | {{< highlight shell >}}# Command line example